huggingface/dataset-viewer/services/search/README.md

 - `DUCKDB_INDEX_CACHE_DIRECTORY`: directory where the temporal duckdb index files are downloaded.
 Defaults to empty.
 - `DUCKDB_INDEX_TARGET_REVISION`: the git revision of the dataset where the index file is stored in the dataset repository.
+- `DUCKDB_INDEX_EXTENSIONS_DIRECTORY`: directory where the duckdb extensions will be downloaded.
+Defaults to empty.

 ### API service